 Windows virtual servers

-There are several memory-related counters you should keep an eye on during load-testing.
+There are several memory-related counters to watch during load testing.

-Purpose: Shows the current allocated or used RAM by the machine or specific application/process.
+Purpose: Shows the current allocated or used RAM by the machine or specific application or process

-Theshold: Don't let this counter exceed 90% of the VM's total physical RAM.
+Threshold: Don't let this counter exceed 90 percent of the VM's total physical RAM.

 Purpose: Review this value in conjunction with Available Bytes to understand paging activity on your system.

-Threshold: Don't let this counter rise above 50% of total paging size.
+Threshold: Don't let this counter rise above 50 percent of total paging size.

-Purpose: Free RAM available to be used by new processes in Mbytes.
+Purpose: Free RAM available to be used by new processes, in megabytes

-Threshold: Don't let this counter fall below 10% of total physical RAM.
+Threshold: Don't let this counter fall below 10 percent of total physical RAM.

 Counter: PhysicalDisk > Disk Time > _Total